bkidist435/Cloud-Server-ICT171/README.md

 ---

 Custom JavaScript Usage
 I added a custom JavaScript script to enhance the user experience on the blog.
-This script [briefly explain what it does, e.g., smooth scrolling, interactive menu, dynamic date display, etc.].

-Location: The script is located in the reflection corner page
+This script The script is located in the reflection corner page

-It improves [usability, engagement, visual effect, etc.].
+It improves usability, engagement, visual effect, etc!

-Sure!
-Here’s a concise, professional conclusion you can add at the end of your GitHub documentation README:

 ---